flatline-84/product_security_challenge/README.md

 ## Setup

+### Running with Docker
+1. Build the image with `docker build --tag zenchair .`
+2. `docker run --name zenchair -p 5001:5001 zenchair`

+### Running Natively with Python
 This was tested using Python 3.6.9 and Python 3.8.5 on WSL and Linux, respectively.

 1. Ensure Python 3.6 or higher is installed with `python3 -V`
 2. Create a virtualenv to keep your host system clean from pip packages - `python3 -m venv .venv`
 3. Activate the virtual env with `source .venv/bin/activate`
+4. `cd` into the `project` folder.
-4. Install all requirements and dependencies with `python3 -m pip install -r requirements.txt`
+5. Install all requirements and dependencies with `python3 -m pip install -r requirements.txt`
-5. Run the program with `python3 main.py`
+6. Run the program with `python3 main.py`
-6. Navigate to `https://localhost:8080/` or what is shown in the console in your browser.
+7. Navigate to `https://localhost:8080/` or what is shown in the console in your browser.

 ## Implementation